hergin/digitizing-muncie/index.md

 ## Digitizing Muncie - Spring'22

-Digitizing Muncie is a new immersive learning course that is currently being offered in Spring'22.
+Have you ever wanted to learn about how to form your own software startup company?
+What are those terminology around like series a, series b etc?
+How can you find someone to invest in your idea?
+What is freemium, subscription-based, usage-based models to price your software?
+Then this class is for you: Digitizing Muncie is a new immersive learning course that is currently being offered in Spring'22.

 In this course, students will learn to:
 - Generate ideas based on observations of everyday problems,